 - 1. Students earn .5 credit for successful completion of a semester of a course.
-Graduates are required to complete 26 academic credits.
+Members of the Class of 2024 are required to complete 25.5 academic credits, and members of the Classes of 2025-27 are required to complete 26 academic credits.
 A student may recover only one credit for a course failure during her tenure at St. Agnes.
 Depending on the course, a student may earn credit for a failure by: - retaking the course at St. Agnes, if the schedule permits, for both credit recovery and grade replacement.
-This policy does not apply to core courses.
+This policy does not apply to core courses. - attending a summer school approved by St. Agnes for credit recovery only.
+The administrator of the summer school must provide its transcript directly to the St. Agnes Registrar.

-- attending a summer school approved by St. Agnes for credit recovery only.
-The administrator of the summer school must provide its transcript directly to the St. Agnes Registrar. - 2.
-A student will not be promoted to the next grade if she fails 2 concurrent semesters of either English or mathematics within an academic year. - 3.
+- 2. A student will not be promoted to the next grade if she fails 2 concurrent semesters of either English or mathematics within an academic year. - 3.
 Credit earned at institutions other than St. Agnes is not calculated into the student's cumulative grade point average, but the credit does become part of the student's record.
 Transfer and summer school transcripts stand alone but are mailed with the St. Agnes transcript.